Feyerabend/cc/ch07/sec7.6/README.md

 parts connect is just as important as what each part does.

 Out of that came a set of principles that still quietly underpin modern software:
-* decoupling, so that parts of a system can change without breaking everything else
+* __decoupling__, so that parts of a system can change without breaking everything else
-* abstraction, so that complexity can be managed and hidden when necessary
+* __abstraction__, so that complexity can be managed and hidden when necessary
-* composition, so that behavior can be built by combining smaller pieces rather than inheriting rigid hierarchies
+* __composition__, so that behavior can be built by combining smaller pieces rather than inheriting rigid hierarchies
-* extensibility, so that systems can evolve without constant rewriting
+* __extensibility__, so that systems can evolve without constant rewriting

 These are not tied to any specific language or era.
-You will find them in functional programming, in microservices, in modern type systems, in UI frameworks—everywhere.
+You will find them in functional programming, in microservices, in modern type systems, in UI frameworks--everywhere.
 So while the patterns themselves may sometimes feel dated, or overly formal, the shift they introduced has not faded.
 If anything, it has dissolved into the background.
 You no longer need to name a pattern for it to shape your thinking.
 You no longer